Jayvardhan-Singh/EnlightenedAI/README.md

 # EnlightenedAI
-Enlightenment may be Everything or Nothing
+Enlightenment may be Everything or Nothing; Quench Your Spiritual Quest
 <br>
 Author - Jayvardhan Singh